 1) They help create a centralized reporting system

-When done “right”, dashboard designs create a centralized reporting system.
+When done “right”, a multi-user dashboard creates a centralized reporting system.

 Reconsider each of the mockup designs and you’ll see that there is a menu on the left-hand side that guides the users to other functions and other screens with more “things” to do.
 However, by presenting the most important and relevant information on the first screen, these dashboards serve users with the sense that this is ground zero for data.

 The clarity and utility that dashboards provide cannot be discounted.